Click on calendar items to view the presentations.

 12:00 pm - 12:30 pm

-Andreas Hildebrand, Lago
+Andreas Hildebrand, Lawo

-Andreas Hildebrand, Lago
+Andreas Hildebrand, Lawo

 "Originally, the definition of IPMX started from the proven grounds of AES67 and SMPTE ST 2110.
 While AES67 and ST 2110 were build around the interoperability requirements of the broadcast realm, it became immediately apparent that for application to the world of ProAV enhanced functionality would be required, while other speciciations indispensible to the broadcast world would be too complex or rigid for ProAV application - namely the very strict timing and synchronization requirements only made possible by the use of PTP.
 During development of the IPMX specifications within the VSF group it became clear that certain constraints and enhancements have to be made with respect to AES67 and ST 2110 to enable wider adoption in the ProAV domain.